ietf-gitwg/ietf-gitwg.github.io/index.md

 ## Git

-[Git](https://git-scm.com/book/en/v2) is a distributed version control system (VCS).
+[Git](https://git-scm.com/book/en/v2) is a version control system (VCS).
 As such, it provides a persistent, ordered history of modifications to files under source control.
 For the purposes of this work, that means text documents for Internet Drafts.
 This can be, for example, [Markdown](https://www.ietf.org/about/participate/tutorials/process/writing-rfcs-and-internet-drafts-markdown-and-bit-yaml/) or [XML](https://tools.ietf.org/html/rfc2629).
 Markdown is the preferred medium for documents tracked and managed with Git.

+Notably, Git is a distributed VCS.
+That means that a set of files can be worked on in different locations at the same time, and edits can be merged when desired.
+It also means that changes across multiple instances can be shared and integrated very flexibly.
+For example, within an IETF working group, there is likely an repository on a hosting service, individual authors and design teams can have their own, and changes can be handled across all interactions.

 There are a few concepts that are useful to know when working with Git, described below.